weesvisje/docs/docs/ios/tutorial/swift/2-configure-ditto.md

 2. Add the matching variables `let _id: String`, `let body: String`, and `let isCompleted: Bool` to the struct.
 We will use this to match the document values to to the struct.
 3. Add an `init` constructor to `Task` that takes in a `DittoDocument`
 4. In the `init` constructor, parse out the document's keys with Ditto's type safe value accessors.
 This will safely map all the document's values to the struct's variables that we created in step 2.
+5. Add a second `init` constructor to `Task` that just takes a `String` and a `bool`
-5. Add an `extension Task: Identifiable` right below the `Task` struct definition and implement `var id: String` to return the `_id` key.
+6. Add an `extension Task: Identifiable` right below the `Task` struct definition and implement `var id: String` to return the `_id` key.
 We add the `Identifiable` protocol to assist SwiftUI's `List` view and `ForEach` component in later sections.
 Collection views in SwiftUI require knowing if a view is unique to prevent wasteful redraws.
 While it may seem confusing, we are only allowing the protocol to read the `_id` that we added in step 2.

 ```swift title="Task.swift"
 // 1.